"Every leaf speaks bliss to me, fluttering from the autumn tree." -Emily Bronte

 Peppermint (Mentha piperita)

-Peppermint is easy to grow in a garden (maybe too easy!) and is not only a wonderful medicinal herb, but a culinary one, too.
+Peppermint is easy to grow in a garden - maybe too easy! - and it's not only a wonderful medicinal herb, but a culinary one, too.
 Whether it's indigestion, an upset stomach, or a headache, delicious and refreshing peppermint comes to the rescue.
-Infuse Peppermint leaves in chocolate syrup and you have a delicious topping for an ice cream on a warm summer night.

 Lemon Balm (Melissa officinalis)